picture picture

 About ISMACS

-Since then it has grown into a near-500-strong international group with members in every continent and branches in American and Australia.
+ISMACS was formed in 1985 by a small group of English sewing machine collectors.
+Since then it has grown into a strong international group with members in every continent and branches in America and Australia.

 Features include pages on toys, Singer Featherweights and detailed histories of pioneering companies.